Determined Halep keeps seedings on track

-LONDON Second seed Simona Halep brought the Wimbledon women's draw to order on Friday after recent upsets with a 6-4 7-6(7) win over China's Peng Shuai.
+LONDON (Reuters) - Second seed Simona Halep brought the Wimbledon women's draw to order on Friday after recent upsets with a 6-4 7-6(7) win over China's Peng Shuai.

 The 25-year-old Romanian, who could capture the No.1 spot if she reaches the semi-finals at Wimbledon, wore down her 31-year-old opponent with heavy groundstrokes from the baseline, clipping the lines with her penetrating forehands.